 This is one of the biggest things I have learned!!
 If you bring your baby in a car seat, they won’t let you keep them in it through TSA.
 So, you will have to pull your baby out of their carrier to go through security while the car seat is sent through the scanner.
 But here is the best life hack!
 You can wear your baby as you go through security as long as there is no metal on the carrier/wrap.
 Game changer!!
 This way you don’t have to risk waking up a sleeping baby and by wearing your baby you are hands-free to deal with luggage.
 This Solly Baby Wrap is my favorite sling to wear while traveling because it’s cloth and easy to store when you’re not using it.
 Here are some other options!

-Keep your stroller with you instead of checking it
+Keep your stroller with you instead of checking it…or use a Doona!

 Speaking of car seats and strollers, you should definitely keep your stroller with you in the airport instead of checking it with other checked luggage.
 This way you can load up your stroller with your carry on, backpack, diaper bag, snacks, etc. so you don’t have to carry them through the airport.

-Then when you get to the gate, you can gate-check the stroller and car seat if necessary.
-If the flight isn’t full, they will let you bring your car seat onto the plane which is honestly so nice.
+When you get to the gate, you can gate-check the stroller (and car seat if necessary).
+If the flight isn’t full, the flight attendants will let you bring your car seat onto the plane which is honestly so nice.
 We finally got to do this on our most recent flight back to LA and Ryser slept in his car seat the whole time!
 It was amazing to be hands-free instead of having him in my lap the whole time.

 Side Note: I brought my nice stroller with me, but if I had a lower quality one I would have brought it instead!
 My stroller hasn’t been ruined from traveling but has definitely been scratched!
 If you plan to gate check your stroller, you can bring a trash bag to wrap your car seat and stroller to help keep it from being damaged, from getting dirty and from getting wet.
 But, the trash bag won’t protect it completely.

-Update: I just recently invested in a Doona Infant Car Seat / Stroller and it is life-changing, especially for travel!
+Another option: I just recently invested in a Doona Infant Car Seat / Stroller and it is life-changing, especially for travel!
 It’s the only car seat on the market that has built-in wheels to transform it into a stroller with the push of one button.
 We will definitely be taking our Doona on all flights from here on out.
 We have also been bringing our Doona along with us around town because it’s just so easy to use.

 Make sure your boarding ticket says “traveling with an infant”